 Is it normal for my tooth to look black under my crown?

 It’s not supposed to darken.
 Most of the time, tooth discoloration is caused by bacteria getting in the dental crown.
-It can also be the result of inadequate seal on the crown.
-It could be a cavity.
-But most of the time, it’s not.
-If you are saying “My Tooth Looks Black Under My Crown”, keep reading.
+It can also be the result of an inadequate seal on the crown.
+It could even be a cavity.
+If you are wondering why your tooth might appear dark underneath your crown, keep reading.

 Another reason for the discoloration is a stain from a filling that was previously in the restored tooth.

-Whatever the reason of dark enamel and tooth discoloration is, you should consult us as soon as possible.
+Whatever the reason for dark enamel and tooth discoloration is, you should contact your Arlington dentist as soon as possible.
 This is especially true if the discoloration is associated with pain.

 How to Remedy A Discolored Dental Crown?

 A discolored dental crown can only be whitened by a professional through a dental procedure.
 This dental procedure is specific for dental crowns.
-That said, you can’t use any type of whitening products.
+That said, you can’t use just any type of whitening product.

 We will investigate the cause of the discoloration.
 We may recommend specialized whitening polish to restore the crown’s color.
 Dentists don’t use whitening strips for this situation.
 The reason for this is that these strips will only break down the material of the crown, causing them to be more susceptible to stains.

 It’s also highly recommended that you floss in between the crowns.
-Do it after every meal.
-This can make sure that there are no food particles sticking in between that may lead to plaque.
-We can teach you the proper way of flossing your dental crown.
-Essentially, you should lift the particles out and not sliding it through the teeth.
-This is to avoid the crown from shifting out of place.
+Be sure to do this after every meal.
+This ensures that there are no food particles stuck in between that could lead to plaque.
+Our team can teach you the proper way of flossing your dental crown at your next visit.
+Essentially, you should lift the particles out and not slide them through the teeth.
+This helped avoid the crown from shifting out of place.

-Avoid or limit eating sticky foods as they can only adhere to your dental crown’s surface.
-After you eat, make sure that you brush and floss to reduce stains and prevent deterioration of dental crown.
+You should also avoid or limit eating sticky foods as they can only adhere to your dental crown’s surface.
+After you eat, make sure that you brush and floss to reduce stains and prevent deterioration of the dental crown.

 Worn Dental Crown